victorlaiyeeteng/tp/docs/UserGuide.md

 title: User Guide
 ---

-FriendBook is a GUI/CLI program made for **SoC Students** to help them keep track and manage their friends and plans.
+FriendBook is a GUI/CLI program made for **SoC Students** to help them track and manage their friends and plans.

 Here's a quick summary of what FriendBook can do for you: